ar5had/bash-scripts/README.md

 # bash-scripts
-A collections of bash scripts
+A collection of bash scripts including solutions of all hackerrank bash exercises.